Nautilus (1800 submarine): Construction

 Fulton built the first Nautilus of copper sheets over iron ribs at the Perrier boatyard in Rouen.
 It was 21 ft 3 in long and 6 ft 4 in in the beam.
 Propulsion was provided by a hand-cranked screw propeller.
 The hollow iron keel was the vessel's ballast tank, flooded and emptied to change buoyancy.
-Two horizontal fins, diving planes in modern terms, on the stubby horizontal rudder controlled angle of dive.
+Two horizontal fins, diving planes in modern terms, on the stubby rudder controlled angle of dive.
 Overall, Nautilus resembled a modern research submarine, such as the NR-1, having a long teardrop hull.
 The design included an observation dome, somewhat similar in appearance, if not function, to the conning tower of later submarines.
 When surfaced, a fan-shaped collapsible sail, reminiscent of those popular on Chinese ships, could be deployed.
 Air, beyond that enclosed within the vessel, could be provided by a snorkel constructed of waterproofed leather.

-Nautilus was designed from the start to carry what Fulton called a "carcass", a naval mine intended to be dragged into contact with an enemy ship.
+Nautilus was designed to carry what Fulton called a "carcass", a naval mine intended to be dragged into contact with an enemy ship.
 A device on the top of the dome drove a spiked eye into the enemy's wooden hull.
 The submarine then released its mine on a line that went through the eye.
 The submarine sped away.
 When the long line had paid out, the mine would strike the target hull and explode by a detonator.
 These "carcasses" were variously sized copper cylinders carrying between ten and two hundred pounds of gunpowder.
 Contact with the hull triggered a gunlock mechanism.

-Nautilus first test dives were in the Seine at Rouen, in the Saint-Gervais dock, beginning July 29, 1800.
+Nautiluss first test dives were in the Seine at Rouen, in the Saint-Gervais dock, beginning July 29, 1800.
 These tests were all successful, but the river current interfered with some tests, so Fulton took the boat to Le Havre to work in the quiet salt water of the harbor.
 He tested endurance with a candle lit, and found the flame did not challenge the air capacity of the snorkel.
 He also tested the speed of his two men cranking against that of two men rowing on the surface.
 Nautilus covered the 360 ft course two minutes faster than the rowing crew.
 During this time he changed the screw propeller to one with four vanes, like a windmill, and modified the rudder.